sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ### dbt support
 This destination [integrates with dbt](../transformations/dbt/dbt.md) via [dbt-databricks](https://github.com/databricks/dbt-databricks).

-### Syncing of `dlt` state
+### Syncing of `data_load_tool` state
-This destination fully supports [dlt state sync](../../general-usage/state#syncing-state-with-destination).
+This destination fully supports [data_load_tool state sync](../../general-usage/state#syncing-state-with-destination).

 ### Databricks user agent
-We enable Databricks to identify that the connection is created by `dlt`.
+We enable Databricks to identify that the connection is created by `data_load_tool`.
-Databricks will use this user agent identifier to better understand the usage patterns associated with dlt integration.
+Databricks will use this user agent identifier to better understand the usage patterns associated with data_load_tool integration.
 The connection identifier is `dltHub_dlt`.

 <!--@@@DLT_TUBA databricks-->